busterswt/lisaem/HowToBuildOnWindows.md

   ```

 ## Running the LisaEm emulator
-Open Windows File Explorer and navigate to your installation folder (e.g. `C:\Program Files\Sunder.NET\LisaEm`) and double-click on LisaEm.exe to launch it.
+You don't need Cygwin in order to run LisaEm.
+Open Windows File Explorer, navigate to your installation folder (e.g. `C:\Program Files\Sunder.NET\LisaEm`) and double-click on LisaEm.exe to launch it.

 At first start, it will create the emulator "preferences" file `C:\Users\<Your Windows User>\AppData\Roaming\lisaem.conf`.
 This way, regardless of how / from where you've started the emulator, it will always find this config file.

+Does the Lisa feel sluggish?
+No problem!
+Go to the "Throttle" menu, and choose how fast do you want it to be, e.g. change it from the default 5 Mhz to 256 Mhz.
+Restart.

 ## Uninstalling LisaEm
 To reduce the risk of deleting "too much" by mistake, we have not implemented a "build uninstall" command.